XTRM helps takes away the burden of tracking and dealing with global tax reporting

 We capture all the relevant data electronically to assist all companies and recipients in filing their taxes for all payments sent and received correctly.
 For example, this includes an electronic collection of W9 and W8-BEN or country equivalent data and electronic posting of 1099 K's (USA) and all transactions reports for download.

-Note, the user's "Profile" must be completed to 100% IDL (Identity Level) to access and download the document.
+Note, the Individuals "Profile" must be at a minimum 80% complete IDL (Identity Level) to access and download the document.
 More Info